-1 UNITED ACADEMICS COUNTERPROPOSAL (11/13/2024) 2 UNIVERSITY OF OREGON COUNTERPROPOSAL (10/17/2024) 3 UNITED ACADEMICS COUNTERPROPOSAL (9/26/2024) 4 UNIVERSITY OF OREGON COUNTERPROPOSAL (8/13/2024) 5 UNITED ACADEMICS COUNTERPROPOSAL (7/15/24) 6 7 UNIVERSITY OF OREGON PROPOSAL (4/18/2024) 7 8 Document Key 9 UA new UA deletion UO new UO deletion Accepted Deleted Status Quo Restored 10 11 ARTICLE 20.
-TENURE REVIEW AND PROMOTION 12 13 Section 1.
-This Article applies only to bargaining unit faculty members in the Tenure-Track and 14 Tenured classification.
-Tenure is in the University, and not in a college, school, department, 15 16 program, or discipline.
-The award of tenure requires an express grant by the Provost 16 17 communicated in writing to the bargaining unit faculty member and signed by the Provost.
-There is no de facto tenure.
-Tenure means that the bargaining unit faculty member's employment may 18 be terminated only for cause (Article 24), or in case of program eliminations or reductions 19 (Article 25).
-20 (initiole 23).
-21 Section 2.
+1 UNIVERSITY OF OREGON MEDIATION PROPOSAL (1/24/2025) 2 UNITED ACADEMICS COUNTERPROPOSAL (12/5/2024) 3 UNIVERSITY OF OREGON COUNTERPROPOSAL (11/21/2024) 4 UNITED ACADEMICS COUNTERPROPOSAL (11/13/2024) 5 UNIVERSITY OF OREGON COUNTERPROPOSAL (10/17/2024) 6 UNITED ACADEMICS COUNTERPROPOSAL (9/26/2024) 7 UNIVERSITY OF OREGON COUNTERPROPOSAL (8/13/2024) 8 UNITED ACADEMICS COUNTERPROPOSAL (7/15/24) 9 UNIVERSITY OF OREGON PROPOSAL (4/18/2024) LO l1 Document Key L2 UA new UA deletion UO new UO deletion Accepted Deleted Status Quo Restored L3 L4 [Package.
+This is a package proposal with Article 15, 19, 20, and 34.]
+L5 L6 [UO Trade: 10 vs. 14 days for a faculty member to provide a review response.
+UO can agree to L7 go from 10 days to 14 days in Section 15, 16, 24, 31, 35, & 36 in exchange for moving the L8 decision due date to June 15 from June 1 in Section 17 & 21.
+Current proposal reflects 10 days L9 and maintains June 1.]
+20 21 United Academics modification of trade: We agree to an extension to 14 days in Section 15 22 16, 24, 31, 35 & 36 and moving the decision due date to June 5 in Section 17 & 21.)
+23 24 25 ARTICLE 20.
+TENURE REVIEW AND PROMOTION 26 27 Section 1.
+This Article applies only to bargaining unit faculty members in the Tenure-Track and 28 Tenured classification.
+Tenure is in the University, and not in a college, school, department, 29 program, or discipline.
+The award of tenure requires an express grant by the Provost 30 communicated in writing to the bargaining unit faculty member and signed by the Provost.
+There 31 is no de facto tenure.
+Tenure means that the bargaining unit faculty member's employment may 32 be terminated only for cause (Article 24), or in case of program eliminations or reductions 33 (Article 25).
+34 35 Section 2.
 Standards and Guidelines.
-The University follows the same general timetable, 22 process, and standards of performance for evaluation and promotion as do many other public 23 research universities, particularly AAU institutions.
-The University also considers AAUP 24 guidelines for tenure review and promotion.
-All department or unit review guidelines shall be 25 established and revised by the processes set out in Article 4.
-26 27 Deviewe 28 29 Reviews 29 30 Section 3.
-Reviews for bargaining unit faculty members in the Tenure-Track and Tenured 31 classification will consist of (1) annual reviews for faculty not holding tenure; (2) mid-term 32 reviews between appointment and tenure review for the faculty without tenure; (3) tenure and 33 promotion reviews; (4) third-year post-tenure reviews for tenured faculty in the third year 34 following: [inserted list formatting for clarity] 35 a. a tenure and/or promotion decision, or 36 b. a previous third-year review for associate professors (if a promotion to full professor 37 review is not taking place in the same year);, or 38 c. following a sixth-year post-tenure review for full professors; 39 (5) promotion-to-full-professor review for tenured faculty in their sixth year or later after 40 receiving tenure; and (6) sixth-year post-tenure reviews for full professors tenured faculty in 41 42 their sixth year following a tenure and/or promotion to full decision or following a previous sixth year review 42 43 sixth-year review.
-45 44 44 45 General Review Provisions 46 47 Section 4.
-Accelerated Early Review.
-An accelerated early tenure review may occur in
+The University follows the same general timetable, process, and standards of performance for evaluation and promotion as do many other public 36 37 research universities, particularly AAU institutions.
+The University also considers AAUP 38 guidelines for tenure review and promotion.
+All department or unit review guidelines shall be 39 established and revised by the processes set out in Article 4.
+10 established and revised by the processes set out in Article 4. +0 11 12 Reviews 13 14 Section 3.
+Reviews for bargaining unit faculty members in the Tenure-Track and Tenured 15 classification will consist of (1) annual reviews for faculty not holding tenure; (2) mid-term 16 reviews between appointment and tenure review for the faculty without tenure; (3) tenure and

+- promotion reviews; (4) third-year post-tenure reviews for tenured faculty in the third year following: [inserted list formatting for clarity] - a. a tenure and/or promotion decision, or - b. a previous third-year review for associate professors (if a promotion to full professor review is not taking place in the same year); or - c. following a sixth-year post-tenure review for full professors; - (5) promotion-to-full-professor review for tenured faculty in their sixth year or later after receiving tenure; and (6) sixth-year post-tenure reviews for full professors tenured faculty in their sixth year following a tenure and/or promotion to full decision or following a previous sixth-year review.